 Music with a View

 If you are seeking a unique music venue, look no further than the Valley's outdoor assets.
-King's Gap Environmental Education Center features monthly concerts during the warmer months that take place at the top of a four-mile long winding road in front of the Mansion.
-Nearby Colonel Denning State Park also hosts summer concerts in the serene setting of the Valley's natural lands.
-Just outside of town, visitors can be entertained by the variety of musical acts that perform most Sundays June-August at the amphitheater in Thornwald Park.
-Or, take to the water, and catch a Blues Cruise, Jazz Cruise or Party Cruise on the Pride of the Susquehanna.
+King's Gap Environmental Education Center features monthly concerts during the warmer months that take place at the top of a four-mile-long winding road in front of the Mansion.
+Just outside of downtown Carlisle, visitors can be entertained by the variety of musical acts that perform most Sundays from June through August at the amphitheater in Thornwald Park.
+Or, take to the water, and catch a Blues Cruise, Jazz Cruise, or Party Cruise on the Pride of the Susquehanna.

-A more traditional concert experience can be found in Cumberland Valley theaters.
-The H. Ric Luhrs Performing Arts Center is the home of a range of performances each year, culminating into the annual Festival Series which features three symphony concerts.
-The art-deco Carlisle Theatre has been entertaining guests since 1939, and hosts a variety of musical acts and even a free community musical during Summerfair.
-Allenberry Playhouse is nestled against the scenic backdrop of the Yellow Breeches Creek where guests can see Broadway productions or even become part of the performance themselves during the renowned Murder Mystery Weekends.
+A more traditional concert experience can be found in Cumberland Valley theaters and performing arts venues.
+The H. Ric Luhrs Performing Arts Center is the home of a range of performances each year, culminating in the annual Festival Series which features three symphony concerts.
+The art-deco Carlisle Theatre has been entertaining guests since 1939 and hosts a variety of musical acts.
+The Playhouse at Allenberry is nestled against the scenic backdrop of Yellow Breeches Creek where guests can see Broadway productions and musical performances.
 The Little Theater of Mechanicsburg and Oyster Mill Playhouse offer a chance to see community members try their hand, and best singing voice, at unique and quirky musicals.
 And, the recently renovated West Shore Theatre in downtown New Cumberland hosts a number of concerts and small-scale theatrical and musical performances.

 Festivals and Events